How to Make Crossbow Bolts

-Let us first get a bit acquainted with the various parts and terminology.
+Let’s get a bit acquainted with the various parts and terminology first.

-A crossbow projectile is to some a bolt while others prefer referring to them as arrows.
-A bolt goes hand in hand with a crossbow, not an arrow.
-The differentiator is the absence of stabilizing fins on a bolt unlike an arrow.
-As a matter of speaking, when someone refers to bolts and arrows, they are talking of the same thing.
-In this article, we will stick to the arrow for the sake of simplicity.
-So onward as to how to make crossbow bolts.
+As a matter of speaking, when someone refers to bolts and arrows, they are talking about the same thing.
+In this article, we will stick to the arrow for simplicity.

 Different Parts of a Bolt and Specs